-Statements of Results are usually available approximately four to six weeks after the exam for paper-based exams, and two to three weeks after the exam for computerbased exams.
+Statements of Results are usually available approximately four to six weeks after the exam for paper-based exams, and two weeks after the exam for computer-based exams.
 To receive your results online, you'll need your candidate ID number and secret number.
 These are on the Confirmation of Entry sheet that your centre gave you.
-If you are successful in your exam, your certificate will be sent about three weeks after the results are available.
+If you are successful in your exam, you should receive your certificate within three months of the exam (or six weeks for computer-based tests).
 If you need to check when you will receive your certificate, contact your centre.